Constitutional Resilience in South Asia

 Author Information

 Swati Jhaveri is an Associate Fellow of the Asian Law Centre at the Melbourne Law School, Australia.
-Tarunabh Khaitan is Professor of Public Law and Legal Theory at the University of Oxford, UK, and Professor of Law at the University of Melbourne, Australia.
+Tarunabh Khaitan is Professor (Chair) of Public Law at the LSE Law School, UK, and an Honorary Professorial Fellow at Melbourne Law School, Australia.
 Dinesha Samararatne is Professor in the Department of Public & International Law of the Faculty of Law of the University of Colombo and a Senior Research Associate of the Laureate Programme in Comparative Constitutional Law, Melbourne Law School, Australia.

 Tab Content 6